-Ukraine crisis: Russian officials targeted by sanctions
+Ukraine crisis: Russia and sanctions

 The US and EU have imposed an array of sanctions on Russian individuals and businesses in response to the annexation of Crimea and the crisis in eastern Ukraine.